CLICK HERE for Photo and Video Guidelines

 Equality of Access: “Media” consists of the following categories of working professionals who hold appropriate credentials: writers, photographers, radio and television sportscasters and their crews.
 NO STILL PHOTOGRAPHY IS ALLOWED IN THE LOCKER ROOMS (exceptions must be discussed and approved beforehand by participating teams, MLS Communications and MLS Operations).
 No individuals other than League or Club representatives or members of the media shall be allowed in Club locker rooms following a game.

 Under no circumstances shall any club and/or its players discriminate in any fashion against an accredited member of the media based upon race, creed, sex or national origin.

 Referee Pool Reporter: Per the MLS Game Operations department each team, prior to the season, shall identify a main pool reporter and two alternates.
-The names shall be submitted to MLS Communications by March 1, 2011.
-The names of the pool reporters
+The names shall be submitted to MLS Communications.

 2. Seating Access: All members of the media who hold an MLS or Team media credential shall be afforded all professional courtesies extended to the media, including, but not limited to: access to stadiums, locker rooms, media workrooms and seating areas.
 All credentialed media shall be seated in media seating areas, consistent with treatment afforded comparable media.
 In addition, all members of the media are to be afforded equal treatment and access to facilities and personnel, regardless of ethnicity or gender.